 Cooking time – 40 – 45 minutes

 Serves – Makes one large 380 ml jar

 Little helpers – They can help measure out the ingredients and mix the ingredients together.
 They can sprinkle the sugar and give the jam a stir (supervised as it gets very hot).

 Put the blackberries, lemon juice and zest into a large pan and cook for about 10 minutes over a low heat, giving it the occasional stir.
 This ensures that plenty of the juice is released.

 Then use a potato masher to press down on the berries to release even more juice.
 Don’t break them up into a pulp, it’s nice to have some berries for a chunkier jam.

 Add the sugar and stir for around 10 minutes until the sugar has dissolved.
 Increase the heat and bring to the boil.
 Then simmer for around 10 minutes stirring regularly.
 I find it easier to simmer rather than a rapid boil as its less likely to over set.

 Use the plate test as outlined above to check that it is the desired consistency.

 Remove from the heat and remove any scum from the surface with a spoon.
-Then pour into sterilised jars.
-Then store in a cool dark place.
+Then carefully pour into sterilised jars.
+Store in a cool dark place until ready to eat.

 Serve spread onto toast or scones.